jylisadoney/intro-excel/8-advanced.md

 # More Help
 ## Templates
 To learn more about `templates`, visit <a href="https://support.office.com/en-us/article/save-a-workbook-as-a-template-58c6625a-2c0b-4446-9689-ad8baec39e1e" target="_blank">Microsoft's Save a Workbook as a Template website</a>.

-## Conditional formatting
-To learn more about `conditional formatting`, navigate to the `Home` tab and the `Styles` section.

-You can also visit <a href="https://support.office.com/en-us/article/Enter-and-format-data-fef13169-0a84-4b92-a5ab-d856b0d7c1f7#ID0EAABAAA=Conditional_formatting" target="_blank">Microsoft's Enter and Format Data website</a>.

 ## Data validation
 To learn more about `data validation`, navigate to the `Data` tab and the `Data Tools` section.